biolink/biolink-model/docs/SubjectOfInvestigation.md

----
-parent: Mixins
-title: biolink:SubjectOfInvestigation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: SubjectOfInvestigation
+# Type: subject of investigation

 An entity that has the role of being studied in an investigation, study, or experiment